 He or she must meet the criteria for ADHD symptoms in children outlined in the Diagnostic and Statistical Manual of Mental Disorders, which also specifies where and how often signs of ADD must be exhibited and the extent to which they must interfere with daily life before a diagnosis is warranted.

-Check off each of the following statements that applies to your child in the following ADHD self-test for children:
+Check off each of the following statements that applies to your child in the following ADHD test for kids:

 NOTE: This ADHD test for kids is not intended to diagnose or to replace the care of a health care professional.

-The first part of the ADHD test covers signs of distractibility.
+The first part of the ADHD test for kids covers signs of distractibility.
 These signs are sometimes called inattentive symptoms, or previously, ADD symptoms in children.